-Englebright, a Republican, was the representative for California's 2nd congressional district from 1931 to 1944.
+Englebright was the representative for California’s 2nd congressional district and was a Republican.
+He served from 1931 to 1944.

 From Dec 1926 to May 1943, Englebright missed 76 of 1,255 roll call votes, which is 6.1%.
 This is on par with the median of 7.1% among the lifetime records of representatives serving in May 1943.
 The chart below reports missed votes over time.